AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-access-new-relic-for-adobe-commerce-cloud-account.md

 ## Solution

-Contact the account owner and request that they add you to their account in [!DNL New Relic].
+Contact the New Relic account owner and request that they add you to their account in [!DNL New Relic].

 ## Related reading